ekov1/Delegates-and-Events-C-/README.md

   <h2>  # What is a delegate </h2>
   <p>  ///
     /// A delegate is a type safe function pointer.
-That is,
+That is,<br>
-    /// it holds a reference(Pointer) to a function.
+    /// it holds a reference(Pointer) to a function.<br>
-    ///
+    /// <br>
-    /// The signature of the delegate must mach the signature of the function,
+    /// The signature of the delegate must mach the signature of the function,<br>
-    /// the delegate points to, otherwise you will get a compiler error.
+    /// the delegate points to, otherwise you will get a compiler error.<br>
-    /// This is the reason why delegates are called as type safe function pointers.
+    /// This is the reason why delegates are called as type safe function pointers.<br>
     /// A Delegate is similar to a class.
-You can create an instance of it,
+You can create an instance of it,<br>
-    /// and when you do so, you pass in the function name as a parameter to the delagate constructor,
+    /// and when you do so, you pass in the function name as a parameter to the delagate constructor,<br>
-    /// and it is this function the delegate will point to.
+    /// and it is this function the delegate will point to.<br>
     </p>

   <h2>  # Multicast Delegates </h2>